 What is the annual NFL referee salary?
-We originally posted this article last September when the NFL Referees Association was in the midst of a very bitter and very embarrassing lockout with the National Football League.
+We originally posted this article in September 2012, when the NFL Referees Association was in the midst of a very bitter and very embarrassing lockout with the National Football League.
 The lockout forced the NFL to call in replacement refs for several months of the 2012-2013 season.
 The replacement refs turned out to be a disaster.
-One particularly embarrassing incident occurred when the replacement refs were officiating a game against the Green Bay Packers and the Seattle Seahawks.
-One of the replacement refs blew what might go down as the worst call in sports history and caused a national outcry for the NFL to settle the lockout and bring the "official" officials as soon as humanely possible.
+One particularly embarrassing incident occurred during a game against the Green Bay Packers and the Seattle Seahawks when one of the replacement refs blew what might go down as the worst call in sports history.
+The terrible call caused a national outcry for the NFL to settle the lockout and bring the "official" officials as soon as humanely possible.
 So that got us thinking, what is the average NFL referee salary and what did it take to resolve the strike?

 NFL Referee Salary

-For the 2012-2013 season, the average NFL referee salary was $149,000 per year.
-For the 2013-2014 the average NFL referee salary is $173,000.
 By 2019, the average NFL salary will rise to $205,000.
-This season, a rookie NFL referee's salary starts at $78,000 and a 10 year veteran can make $200,000 per season.
-But here's the kicker (pun intended), NFL referees are not full time employees.
+This season, a rookie NFL referee's salary starts at $78,000.
+A 10 year veteran can make as much as $200,000 per season.
+But here's the kicker (pun intended): NFL referees are not full time employees.
 They do not get paid time off and they do not receive health benefits.
 Even though NFL refereeing is a highly paid side job, most officials have full time jobs outside of Football.
 One of the most famous refs Ed Hochuli is a prominent attorney in Baltimore during the week.

 Even though being an NFL ref is just a side-job, refs aren't simply running around blowing a whistle for a few hours each Sunday.
 NFL refs are required to spend 35-40 hours per week preparing for games, training physically, studying rules and traveling for games.